 “It’s a loss to the academy that he’s now at Rangers, but it’s great for him and I know he’ll do big things.
 I never did tell him about or show him that picture, you know.
 It would’ve made for a good laugh.”

 Brewster was aided by another Liverpool legend too.
-Steve McManaman would conduct special exercises at Kirkby on how to lose defenders early and create the space to be lethal in front of goal.
+Steve McManaman would conduct special exercises at Kirkby on losing defenders early and creating the space to be lethal in front of the sticks.
 “When I was coming back from injury during pre-season last year, we did a lot of finishing work together,” Brewster says.
 “He was so good in those sessions and we worked on my timing, my positioning and technique.”